Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1                301449586                                    Wonchan Kim.md

 The key to exploit this question is to find the vulnerability in the following while loop.

 ![[Pasted image 20250922140951.png]]
-The while loop checks if the written_char is less than 25, and iterates the second argument via modifying the 'ind' value.
-Note that ind value is always incremented and also breaks when it reaches the end of the string.
+The while loop checks if written_char is less than 25 and iterates through the second command-line argument by modifying the ind value.
+Note that the ind value is always incremented, and the loop breaks only when it reaches the end of the input string.

-If the current index is the ascii value that is specified in the first validity check, it increases the written char value.
-If the current index is either ',' or '.', it modifies the v.password[ind] to 0.
-Otherwise if it fails all validity check, it modifies the warn_user value to 1.
+If the character at the current index passes the validity check, the written_char counter is incremented.
+If the character is a ',' or '.', it writes a null terminator to v.password[ind].
+Otherwise, if the character fails all validity checks, the warn_user flag is set to 1.

-Since the v.username is set, it is possible to modify the value stored in the v starting from the v.password, as it is sequentially connected.
-Important point is to set the length of username and password to be below 24 to pass the while loop test.
+Since the members of the v struct are located sequentially in memory, it is possible to modify values starting from v.password onwards.
+An important point is that the number of valid characters used for the username and password must be less than 25 to pass the while loop's test.

-Same as question b), there exists the padding.
-After changing the password value, and putting '.' or ',' to set the end of line, Hence the second argument should be in the format in the password.

-Looking back at the code, in order to access the canary without touching it, we can just put the invalid characters to igo over the second argument.
+Similar to the previous question, memory padding exists between the struct's members.
+To access the memory after the canary without modifying the canary itself, we can use invalid characters in our input to advance the ind pointer over the canary's memory location.

-In my case for the answer, I chose the character '.'
-Which ascii value is 95.

-Taking padding in to consideration, I first wrote wck54.--------------------- (27).
+Taking memory padding into consideration, I first constructed the string wck54.--------------------- (27 bytes).
-The reason why it is 27 bytes is because there is one int32 and two char[25], making 54.
-So two more bytes are needed to match the padding
-To invade the canary without changing the value, need to add 4 bytes of invalid character more. wck54.-------------------------  (31)
+To bypass the 4-byte canary without changing its value, I needed to add 4 more invalid characters, resulting in: wck54.------------------------- (31 bytes).

-Now we bypassed the canary, hence we can access to the v.goodusername and v.goodpassword.
+Now that the payload is positioned past the canary, we can access v.goodusername and v.goodpassword.

-We can manipulate both of them by putting the valid Ascii value Since my user name is wck5,
-I can input wck5 and terminate with either '.' or ','.
-Adding this information, now my second argument becomes wck54.-------------------------wck5.
-(36)
+We can manipulate both of these variables by writing valid ASCII values.
+Since my username is wck5, I can input wck5 and terminate it with a ..
+Adding this to the payload, the second argument now becomes: wck54.-------------------------wck5.
+(36 bytes).

-I terminated the v.goodusername with '.' so it will be end of line, with invalid characters required to fill up to the v.goodpassword. wck54.-------------------------wck5.-------------------- (56)
+I terminated v.goodusername with a . to act as a null terminator, then added more invalid characters to fill the space up to v.goodpassword: wck54.-------------------------wck5.-------------------- (56 bytes).

-After that, we can add the password. to finish the reading process. wck54.-------------------------wck5.--------------------wck54.
-(62)
+After that, we add the desired password, followed by a ., to finish the process: wck54.-------------------------wck5.--------------------wck54.
+(62 bytes).

 My final answer would be
 wck5
 wck54.-------------------------wck5.--------------------wck54.